wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 This result is determined by the set of rules and the rule result aggregator of the check.

 Take the following SCA check from policy ``cis_ubuntu20-04.yml`` as an example.
-The example SCA check shown scans the Debian 10 endpoint to verify if you have implemented a “deny all” policy on your endpoint firewall:
+The example SCA check shown scans the Ubuntu 20 endpoint to verify if you have implemented a “deny all” policy on your endpoint firewall:

 .. code-block:: yaml